Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Misclassification Interpretability

 \section{Misclassification Interpretability}

 Interpretability of misclassifications is essential to model evaluation, particularly in critical applications such as medical diagnosis.
-In this study, we analyze the misclassification cases of the Switch Transformer model by visualizing the results from the misclassification.
-Totally, there are 72 cases of misclassification from the results of the Switch Transformer.
+In this study, we analyze the misclassification cases of the MoE-Transformer model by visualizing the results from the misclassification.
+There are 72 cases of misclassification from the results of the MoE-Transformer.
 Our focus has been primarily on the false negatives, where the true label indicates the presence of cardiac failure (True label is 1); however, our classifiers predict the opposite.
-We have referred to the labeled data to understand the reasons behind these misclassifications better.
+We have referred to the labeled data to better understand the reasons behind these misclassifications.
 The clinician analyzes and confirms which information was inferred to label the data.

 Technically, Integrated Gradients (IG) \cite{sundararajan2017axiomatic} are a powerful interpretability technique for explaining the predictions of deep learning models, including the Transformers model used in clinical text classification.
 IG provides a way to attribute importance to the input features of a model, allowing clinicians and researchers to gain insight into how the model is making its predictions.
 Then, we compared this information with the information from the classifier based on the IG methods.
 This helped us identify misclassification sources and improve our classifiers' accuracy in detecting cardiac failure.